-Clinical Context: Keratolytic agent.
-Acts by increasing epidermal cell mitosis and turnover while suppressing keratin synthesis.
-May help lighten lentigines, particularly when used in combination with hydroquinone.
+Clinical Context: Tretinoin is a keratolytic agent.
+It acts by increasing epidermal cell mitosis and turnover while suppressing keratin synthesis.
+Tretinoin may help lighten lentigines, particularly when used in combination with hydroquinone.

-Decrease cohesiveness of abnormal hyperproliferative keratinocytes and may reduce potential for malignant degeneration.
-Modulate keratinocyte differentiation.
-Have been shown to reduce risk of skin cancer formation in renal transplant patients.
+Retinoids decrease the cohesiveness of abnormal hyperproliferative keratinocytes and may reduce the potential for malignant degeneration.
+They modulate keratinocyte differentiation.
+Retinoids have been shown to reduce the risk of skin cancer formation in renal transplant patients.
 In this case, the combination with hydroquinone is good for topical use.

-Clinical Context: Lightens hyperpigmented skin by inhibiting enzymatic oxidation of tyrosine and suppressing other melanocyte metabolic processes, thereby further inhibiting melanogenesis.
-Exposure to sun reverses effects and causes repigmentation.
+Clinical Context: Hydroquinonelightens hyperpigmented skin by inhibiting enzymatic oxidation of tyrosine and suppressing other melanocyte metabolic processes, thereby further inhibiting melanogenesis.
+Exposure to the sun reverses effects and causes repigmentation.

-Blocks melanogenesis and works well in combination with tretinoin.
+Depigmenting agents block melanogenesis and work well in combination with tretinoin.

 No further inpatient care is needed except as indicated for complications of associated abnormalities.